belieflab/mooneyFaces/README.md

 # mooneyFaces

-The Mooney Faces Task presents a randomized array of 48 images of faces with a break in between.
+The Mooney Faces Task presents a randomized array of 48 images of faces.
 Half of the faces are inverted, and half are not inverted.

+The participant is prompted to respond whether the image present was or was not a face, within 5 seconds.

-The Silverstein version adds 2 rating judgements for whether a face appears to be an adult / child and whether a face appears to be more masculine or feminine.
+The Silverstein version adds 2 additional raings where the participants judges whether a face appears to be an adult or child, and whether a face appears to be more masculine or feminine.

 The Silverstein version also adds 10 inverted and 10 upright catch images which should never be construed as a face.